ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

       - Big-endian / Byte Swap
       - Little-endian / Byte Swap

+    - Save button: Saves the table values ​​for all (ID, Function, Addresses), the file size is approximately 160Mb.
+    - Open button: Opens the saved file of table values.
+    - Delete button: Deletes all values ​​from the table.
-    - Write button.
-Opens a window to write the value.
+    - Write button: Opens a window to enter the value.
-    - Clear data button, deletes all received data.

       - Write slave:
         - ![ScanBus-BR](https://github.com/ortegahernandes/ScanBus-BR-Simulator-Modbus/blob/main/Imagens/Write_Slave.png)